Supported build environments

 Note:

-For readability, we use a + as a short form for or more recent; for example, QNX SDP 8.0+ means QNX SDP 8.0 or more recent.
+For readability, we use a + (PLUS) as a short form for or more recent; for example, QNX SDP 8.0+ means QNX SDP 8.0 or more recent.

-Component Environment More information
+Component Environment Supporting documentation

 QNX Hypervisor 8.0 host QNX SDP 8.0+ QNX SDP 8.0 documentation — this documentation explains the QNX SDP toolkit for developing embedded systems that run the QNX OS.